-In the third quarter of 2018, 11.1 million passengers passed through the five main airports, an increase of 5.8% over the same period in 2017.
+In the first quarter of 2019, over 7.4 million passengers passed through the five main Irish airports, an increase of 7.1% over the same period in 2018.
 See table 1.

-Passenger numbers increased in all five main airports.
-Dublin airport accounted for 84.7% of all air passengers in the third quarter of 2018.
+Passenger numbers increased in Cork, Dublin, Kerry and Knock, while passenger numbers decreased in Shannon.
+Dublin airport accounted for 87.2% of all air passengers handled in the first quarter of 2019.

 The results also show that:

-- London- Heathrow, London-Gatwick and Amsterdam-Schiphol were the most popular routes for passengers travelling through Dublin airport in the third quarter of 2018.
-In Cork airport, the top three routes were London-Heathrow, London-Stansted and Malaga.
+- London- Heathrow, London-Gatwick and Amsterdam-Schiphol were the most popular routes for passengers travelling through Dublin airport in the first quarter of 2019.
+For Cork airport, the top three routes were London-Heathrow, London-Stansted and Amsterdam-Schiphol.
 The top route for Shannon was London-Heathrow, the top route for Knock was London-Stansted and the top route for Kerry was London-Luton.
 See tables 4A to 4E.

-- In the third quarter of 2018, more than eight out of every ten passengers (83.8%) on international flights in the five main airports were travelling to or from Europe.
+- In the first quarter of 2019, almost nine out of every ten passengers (88.3%) on international flights in the five main airports were travelling to or from Europe.
 The two most popular countries of origin/destination were the United Kingdom and Spain.
-Outside of Europe, the United States of America was the most popular country of origin/destination in the third quarter of 2018.
+Outside of Europe, the United States of America was the most popular country of origin/destination in the first quarter of 2019.
 See table 5.

-- Ireland's main airports handled a total of 39,261 tonnes of freight in the third quarter of 2018, the vast majority (93.8%) of which was international freight.
+- Ireland's main airports handled a total of 32,532 tonnes of freight in the first quarter of 2019, the vast majority (92.5%) of which was international freight.
 See table 6.

-- When seasonally adjusted, there was a quarterly decrease of 0.1% in the number of passengers that passed through the main airports in Quarter 3 of 2018 compared with Quarter 2 of 2018.
+- When seasonally adjusted, there was an increase in the number of passengers (+1.3%) that passed through the main airports in Quarter 1 of 2019 compared with Quarter 4 of 2018.
 See table 8.